 Initial Inquiry Subject:

-I would like to research how college athletes are constructed through participation on campus and how it became their identity and what does it mean to be a college athlete andit affects them as a college student.
+I would like to research how college athletes are constructed through participation on campus and how it became their identity, and what does it mean to be a college athlete and how it affects them as a college student.
 I am interested in the athlete’s identity and their sport.
 How they see themselves and how others see them.
-I would like to focus on college athletes on scholarship’s versus walk on’s.Howthis identity affects them and why?
+I would like to focus on college athletes on scholarships versus walk ons.
+How does this identity affect them and why?
 I know these people are committed, hard workers, and have a strong dedication and love for their sport.
 I know they have specific schedules and equipment/uniform.
 What I know is guiding my research plan because I have a starting point and interest that will help me.
 I am interested in this topic because I was almost a college athlete and that could have been my identity.

 Methods:

 Although I don’t have a set plan yet, I think I will observe, interview, and research articles online.
-I will go to practices and games ad interview athletes and maybe even outsiders.
-I think research other peoples research will help too and be interesting to add into my paper.
+I will go to practices and games and interview athletes and maybe even outsiders.
+I think researching other people’s research will help too and be interesting to add into my paper.
 I think a survey might be a good idea.
 I could hand out a survey to different college sports teams and ask questions based on if they are on scholarship or if they are a walk on.

 Questions: